FHA Streamline Refinance

 8. Appraisals Not Required

-The FHA isn't concerned about home value -- it's insuring your loan regardless.
+The FHA isn't concerned about home value -- it's ensuring your loan regardless.
 Therefore, the FHA does not require appraisals for its Streamline Refinance program.
 Instead, it uses the original purchase price of your home, or the most recent appraised value, as its valuation point.
 Homes that are underwater are still FHA Streamline-eligible.

 If you do establish value by using an appraisal and income qualifying for the loan in the traditional way you can include the costs of the refinance into the loan amount.
 If you have sufficient equity (the difference between the appraised value and the new loan amount) you may take cash out of the equity up to 85% of the appraised value.